-Should you buy dumbbells or resistance bands for his training sessions?
+Should I buy dumbbells or resistance bands for my workouts?

 And you'll find that this question is really worth asking.
 Because everything changes, including my opinion on the subject.
 Resistance bands have nothing to do with the material I knew before.

 That's why I use them in my training program today.

 In this article, I'm not talking about simple elastibands.

 They are practical for those who do yoga, but too limited to effectively replace dumbbells.

 For my part, I chose a resistance band kit complete with handles and ankle straps, to which I added a super door anchor .
 This type of equipment is best suited for those who want to do without dumbbells.

 The elastic resistance band has been used for nearly a century.

 Today, it is mainly used in fitness or rehabilitation sessions.